Frederique Lavoipierre

 Founded an managed a nursery that propagated and sold specialty and heirloom edible crops, including vegetables and herbs from around the world.
 Participated in 8 farmers markets weekly, maintained two wholesale accounts, and sold directly to chefs and specialty gardeners in Sonoma County and beyond.
 Produced a detailed catalog on growing vegetable, herbs, and edible flowers.

-Frederique Lavoipierre Skills
+Frederique Lavoipierre education

-Frequently Asked Questions about Frederique Lavoipierre
+Frequently asked questions about Frederique Lavoipierre

 What company does Frederique Lavoipierre work for?

-Frederique Lavoipierre works for Hiveworks Mead
+Frederique Lavoipierre works for Hiveworks Mead.

 What is Frederique Lavoipierre's email address?

-What is Frederique Lavoipierre's direct phone number?
+What is Frederique Lavoipierre's phone number?

 What schools did Frederique Lavoipierre attend?